 Linda Silja Carter

-To send flowers in memory of Linda Silja Carter, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Linda Silja Carter, please visit our Heartfelt Sympathies Store.

 November 5, 1953 to November 24, 2019